Rochester Drug & Alcohol Rehab, Detox & Treatment Resources

 Mt.
 Clemens, MI, 48045

 Apart from rehabilitation facilities that exist in Oakland County, there are numerous facilities in the Detroit and Pontiac metropolitan areas, in nearby counties and adjacent states.
-These include national networks specializing in treating addiction and dependencies and include The Recovery Village, which has a clinic in Columbus, Ohio a few hundred miles south of Rochester.
+These include national networks specializing in treating addiction.